ymartin59/awesome-vertical-wibox/README.md

 # awesome-vertical-wibox

-Always used a vertical panel in Gnome 2, here is an initial setup of Awesome VM 3.5 base on Debian package with a vertical wibox.
+Always used a vertical panel in Gnome 2, here is an initial setup of Awesome WM 3.5 base on Debian package with a vertical wibox.

 Standard key bindings are documented with keydoc module.